taye000/asset-catalog-lookup/README.md

 # asset-catalog-lookup
+This is a block explorer that can look up wallet balances, transactions or tokens on any chain.
-look up crypto assets of any wallet or contract address using covalent api's
+This system enables a user to look up crypto assets of any wallet or contract address.
+By utilising the powerful covalent api's which include the live quote prices of any token queried.

+# Usage
+Simply choose a chain Id from the list of extensive list of chains on the drop down.
+Input the wallet address, token address or transaction hash on the user interface and click "Go".
+After a moment, the results of the query shows on the dashbord.

 # Packages
 You can install all the dependencies used to run this project via `npm`: